Log in with RealMe

 Emissions

-It is a contractual obligation for our panel suppliers that they must track and aim to reduce emissions throughout the full term of the contract.
-Suppliers will report to GPG on their emission reduction efforts each year.
+Suppliers are contractually obligated to track emissions throughout the full term of the contract and aim to make reductions.
+Suppliers report to the Government Property Office on their emission reduction efforts each year.

 Supplier specific broader outcomes